Ahmed Hussein (Egyptian politician): Career and political activities

 A poster written by Ahmad Hussein arguing for the independence of Egypt with Sudan and the evacuation of British troops.

 Hussein started a magazine entitled Al Sarkha (Scream) in which he published a program of his political group, "Society of the Free Youth, Supporters of the Treaty", endorsing Prime Minister Mohamed Mahmoud's negotiations with the British.
 The group included the nationalist Egyptian figures led by Hussein's friend Fathi Radwan.
-The society's slogan was "God, Fatherland and the King", and aimed at reviving Egyptian nationalism, especially after Egypt experienced negative outcomes of the global economic crisis of 1929.
+The society's slogan was "God, Homeland, and King", and aimed at reviving Egyptian nationalism, especially after Egypt experienced negative outcomes of the global economic crisis of 1929.
 In late 1931, a committee of students headed by Ahmad Hussein initiated the Piastre Plan to raise funds to improve the industry in the country.
 They managed to collect the funds and employed them to set up a fez factory.

+The name Young Egypt first appeared in 1929, and then the features of this national society began to take shape during the “Piaster Project.”
+In October 1933.
+The “Young Egypt” society was formed and officially announced under the presidency of “Ahmed Hussein.”
+It adopted the newspaper “Al-Sarkha” as its mouthpiece.
 The Society of the Free Youth, Supporters of the Treaty was reestablished as a political party, Young Egypt, on 21 October 1933.
 Hussein was arrested in July 1941 due to his extreme nationalist activities.
 He escaped while he was being treated at a hospital, but in November 1942 he surrendered himself to the police.
 In 1944 he was released from prison.
 In July 1946 Hussein was again arrested with other Young Egypt party members following the headline of the party newspaper, Al-Ishtrakia, as "Revolt, Revolt, Revolt!"
 They were freed on bail soon.